hermanhermitage/videocoreiv-qpu/README.md

 - Instructions may include a signalling field (US20110227920-0107) without costing an additional instruction.
 Typical uses include tile buffer access, or end of program / thread switch (both with 2 delay slots).

 ### Instruction Encodings
+I'm realigning the names with those found in some of the blobs.
+For instance thread-switch becomes thrsw, gl_FragColor becomes tlbc, min8 becomes v8min and so forth.
+The main purpose of this change is in the vain hope that if any of the work here becomes useful the names are common for anyone doing this in a commercial context.

 #### Add/Mul Operations:
 <pre>